 Reverse osmosis machines do remove minerals from purified water but is not meant to replace a water softener if you have hard water.

-85% of U.S. households have hard water and installing a water softener will both improve the water at all points of use and protect residential reverse osmosis systems from dealing with hard water.
+85% of U.S. households have hard water and installing a water softener will both improve the water at all points of use and protect residential systems from dealing with hard water.

 Optional Accessories

 Be sure to check out our guide to the most popular water filter accessories for even more options.
-This can include refrigerator connection kits, alternative faucets and water tank sizes, as well as water quality testing tools.
+This can include refrigerator connection kits, alternative faucets and water tank sizes, [pitcher filters] as an alternative or supplementary water filtration accessory, as well as water quality testing tools.

 Remineralization